Filesystem Functions

 - Real-time Monitoring: Uses

-for efficient filesystem event monitoring - Event Types: Supports modify, create, delete, and move events
+inotifywaitfor efficient filesystem event monitoring - Event Types: Supports modify, create, delete, and move events

 - Callback Flexibility: Accepts both simple commands and function names as callbacks